Items tagged “mandible”

 Calcifying epithelial odontogenic tumor

-Calcifying epithelial odontogenic tumor, also known as a Pindborg tumor, (previously has been called adenoid adamintoblastoma, unusual ameloblastoma and cystic odontoma) is typically located in the premolar and molar region of the mandible, although up to a third are found in the maxilla.
-Epidemiology Usually they are seen in the 4th to 6th decades.
-They are rare tumors.
-Pathology Assoc...
+Calcifying epithelial odontogenic tumor (CEOT), also known as a Pindborg tumor, (previously has been called adenoid adamintoblastoma, unusual ameloblastoma and cystic odontoma) is typically located in the premolar and molar region of the mandible, although up to a third are found in the maxilla....

-Cementoblastoma is one of many mandibular lesions is a rare tumor of the cementum, with only approximately 100 cases reported.
-Key to diagnosis both radiologically and histologically is attachment to the tooth root.
-Terminology Cementoblastomas have been previously described in the literature...
+Cementoblastomas are one of many mandibular lesions is a rare tumor of the cementum, with only approximately 100 cases reported.
+The key to diagnosis, both radiologically and histologically, is an attachment to the tooth root.
+Terminology Cementoblastomas have been previously described in the...

 Central giant cell lesions (granuloma)